 Describe the methods and approach you will use to achieve your intended outcomes and impact.
 Provide information on how you will undertake the work (materials and methods) and how you will manage the work (roles and responsibilities, project management tools etc.).

-(Max 500 words - repeat from Stage 1 with changes highlighted)
+(Max 500 words - repeat from Stage 1 with changes highlighted, changes effected in Feb 2015 in green)

 Pursuant to terms of reference developed with Bioversity and ABS-CDI, the national oversight steering committees will: